Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 This plugin simplifies direct access to your files.
 That's not a main issue if they are in public domain or you don't care about hotlinking and bandwidth theft.

-If you want to protect them, you can adapt the following code to your needs and it in your root ".htaccess" file, or in a ".htaccess" file in the "files" folder or in the "files/original" folder:
+Anyway, if you want to protect them, you can adapt the following code to your needs in the root `.htaccess` file, or in a `.htaccess` file in the "files" folder or in the "files/original" folder:

 ```
 Options +FollowSymlinks
 RewriteEngine on
-RewriteRule ^files/original/(.*)$ http://www.example.com/archive-repertory/download/file?filename=$1 [NC,L]
+RewriteRule ^files/original/(.*)$ http://www.example.com/archive-repertory/download/files/original/$1 [NC,L]
 ```

+You can adapt `routes.ini` as you wish too.

 In this example, all original files will be protected: a check will be done by the plugin before to deliver files.
-If the size of the file is bigger than a specified size, set in the configuration page of the plugin, a confirmation page will be displayed.
-The "mode" argument allows to set the download mode:
+If the size of the file is bigger than a specified size set in the configuration page, a confirmation page will be displayed.
-"inline" (default if no confirmation), "attachment" (always when a confirmation is needed), "size", "image" or "image-size", according to your needs.

 The file type is "original" by default, but other ones (fullsize...) can be used.
 Note that if a confirmation is needed for fullsize images, the site may be unusable.

+The "mode" argument in `routes.ini` allows to set the download mode:
+"inline" (default if no confirmation), "attachment" (always when a confirmation is needed), "size", "image" or "image-size", according to your needs.

 Warning